graygnuorg/go-gdbm/README.md

     func SnapshotRestore(filename string) error
 ```

-The function takes the file name of the database file as its argument.
+This function takes the file name of the database file as its argument.
 It
 analyzes both snapshots to select the right one, and recovers the database
 from it.
-On success, it returns `nil`.
-On error, the following errors can
+On success, `SnapshotRestore` returns `nil`.
+On error, it returns
-be returned:
+one of the following errors:

 * `ErrSnapshotBad`